sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

 title: "Test Boundaries"
 date: 2021-11-25
 ---

 ## Overview
-Separating infrastructure from domain permit to identify the boundaries of our system like the *"part of software"* responsible to communicate with *"external world"* (DBMS, external API, web).
-We'll analyze testcontainers technique to build a test suite for our system boundaries.
-Starting from [test containers](https://www.testcontainers.org/) docs we know that it makes the following kinds of tests easier:
+Separating the infrastructure from the domain is a smart move to define clear system boundaries, especially when dealing with components responsible for interacting with the external world, such as databases, external APIs, or web services.
+In this exploration, we'll delve into the TestContainers technique for constructing a robust test suite that aligns with these system boundaries.

+According to the [TestContainers](https://www.testcontainers.org/) documentation, this tool simplifies various types of tests, making them more manageable:

-- **Data access layer integration tests:** use a containerized instance of a MySQL, PostgreSQL or Oracle database to test your data access layer code for complete compatibility, but without requiring complex setup on developers' machines and safe in the knowledge that your tests will always start with a known DB state.
-Any other database type that can be containerized can also be used.
+Data access layer integration tests: TestContainers allows us to use a containerized instance of databases like MySQL, PostgreSQL, or any other DBMS.
+This makes it easy to test data access layer code, ensuring compatibility without the need for intricate setups on developers' machines.
+The assurance that tests always begin with a known database state is a significant benefit.
+Additionally, any containerizable database type can be utilized.

-- **Application integration tests:** for running your application in a short-lived test mode with dependencies, such as databases, message queues or web servers.
+Application integration tests: This involves running your application in a transient test mode with dependencies such as databases, message queues, or web servers.
+TestContainers facilitates this process, making it efficient and reliable.

-- **UI/Acceptance tests:** use containerized web browsers, compatible with Selenium, for conducting automated UI tests.
-Each test can get a fresh instance of the browser, with no browser state, plugin variations or automated browser upgrades to worry about.
-And you get a video recording of each test session, or just each session where tests failed.
+UI/Acceptance tests: For automated UI tests, TestContainers provides containerized web browsers compatible with Selenium.
+Each test can spawn a fresh browser instance, eliminating concerns about browser state, plugin variations, or automated browser upgrades.
+Moreover, TestContainers records video sessions for each test, aiding in debugging and analysis.

-Well! we're going to try it on a pet code.
-We'll not use testcontainers framework, just docker with some script to configure it.
-Let's start!
+Now, our approach will be a bit different.
+Instead of using the TestContainers framework directly, we'll leverage Docker along with some bash scripts for configuration.
+Let's dive into this pet code adventure!

 ## Kata
 Regarding [my previous post](https://dev.to/maverick198/fp-architecture-2o5i), we want to write the DB access layer for this function:

 ``` kotlin
 loadEmployees: () -> Either<Error, Employees>
 ```

-I also want to use docker infrastructure for testing it.
-I remember that I have some integration tests for FileLoadEmployee function:
+And hey, why not use Docker for testing the infrastructure?
+I've got these integration tests hanging around for the FileLoadEmployee function:

 ``` kotlin
 @Test